mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/air-gapped/catalog/index.md

     GITEA_PASSWORD=$(kubectl get secrets -nkommander-flux kommander-git-credentials -oyaml -o go-template="{{.data.password | base64decode }}")
     ```

-1. Using the above username and password, follow the steps below to login to the gitea UI and create a new repository in the `kommander` organization.
+1. Using the above username and password, follow the steps below to log in to the Gitea UI and create a new repository in the `kommander` organization.

     ```bash
     GITEA_URL=$(kubectl -n kommander get ingress gitea -o go-template='https://{{ (index .status.loadBalancer.ingress 0).hostname }}:443/dkp/kommander/git')
     ```

-1. Login to the Gitea dashboard at `GITEA_URL` with the `GITEA_USERNAME` and `GITEA_PASSWORD` credentials.
+1. Log in to the Gitea dashboard at `GITEA_URL` with the `GITEA_USERNAME` and `GITEA_PASSWORD` credentials.
 Create a new repository named `dkp-catalog-applications` (or any other name you prefer) under `kommander` organization.

 1. Clone the newly created repository on your local machine: